vlcekmat/TSReporter/README.md

 |	+--game_log.txt

 3. Edited images
 This is the folder where you save your edited images.
-They must be saved directly here, so if you have different folders for different games/dlcs/time periods, you will have to change it to the one where you want to program to get the images from, otherwise it won't find them! (you can just also them manually)
+They must be saved directly here, so if you have different folders for different games/dlcs/time periods, you will have to change it to the one where you want the program to get images from, otherwise it won't find them! (you can just upload them manually as well)

 4. Mantis username
 What you use to log into Mantis.
 It is necessary because the session handler needs to log in every time during automated sessions.